Professor of Accounting

 Faculty Advisor, Beta Alpha Psi Faculty Advisor, Tippie Build Habitat for Humanity Project Faculty Advisor, Volunteer Income Tax Assistance (VITA) Program

-April is approaching, and for many Americans it's a month of teeth gnashing and dread as the tax bill comes due.
+When April approaches, tax season approaches.
+For many Americans it's a month of teeth gnashing and dread as the tax bill comes due.
 For Joyce Berg, it's a teachable moment.

 An accounting professor in the Tippie College of Business, Berg is the faculty advisor for the Volunteer Income Tax Assistance (VITA) program.
 Each year, about 100 UI students—most of them accounting majors—prepare 1040 returns for qualified persons who live in Johnson County.

-"A large part of an accountant's job is communicating with other people, especially people who don't speak the same financial language, and students learn how to do that with VITA," Berg says.
+"A large part of an accountant's job is communicating with other people, especially people who don't speak the same financial language, and students learn how to do that with VITA," said Berg.
 "Many of the clients also come from different backgrounds than the students, so helps them appreciate the diversity in our community."

 Berg became the advisor for VITA in 2005, and has since worked to expand its presence in the community.
 She increased marketing, partnered with various Johnson County social services agencies to spread the word, and expanded its reach by adding satellite operations at locations around Iowa City, Coralville, and North Liberty.
 She introduced electronic filing, too, making it easier for students to work on more complex returns.

 Berg's service to the community goes beyond VITA.
-She's also the faculty advisor and primary organizer for Tippie Build, a partnership between Tippie College students and Iowa Valley Habitat for Humanity.
-Wearing her Tippie Build hat, Berg and her students have organized dozens of fund-raisers in the Tippie College that have raised more than $125,000 for home building, worked with student groups and departments across the college to find volunteers, and recruited accounting firms to let their employees volunteer at the build site.
+She was also the faculty advisor and primary organizer for Tippie Build, a partnership between Tippie College students and Iowa Valley Habitat for Humanity.

-As a result, hundreds of Tippie students, faculty, and staff and other volunteers have built two new homes in Iowa City for low-income families, in 2007 and 2009.
-They're working on a third home this spring, with a dedication date planned for May.
+As a result, hundreds of Tippie students, faculty, and staff and other volunteers have built two new homes in Iowa City for low-income families in 2007 and 2009.

 On top of that, Berg also finds time to teach, publish her research, and codirect the Iowa Electronic Markets (IEM) futures prediction market.
 Berg says the hard work is worth it, though, because her experiences with VITA and Tippie Build do more than just provide a community service.